gfall94/FastClosedStepper/README.md

 # ClosedStepper Library #

 Closed loop control of stepper motors using arduino.
-Uses the AccelStepper and Encoder libraries.
+Uses the FastAccelStepper and Encoder libraries.